 Environmental Cooperation in Israel and Palestine

-From October 14 – November 1, Arava Institute alumni Odeliya Matter and Mohammed Abusaada will visit universities and communities throughout the United States to speak about their experiences growing up in Israeli and Palestinian families, their decision to study environmental cooperation together at the Arava Institute, and answer any questions raised by members of the community.
+From January 25 – February 14, 2020, Arava Institute alumni Shira Fisch and Mohammed Jarad will visit universities and communities throughout the United States to speak about their experiences growing up in Israeli and Palestinian families, their decision to study environmental cooperation together at the Arava Institute, and answer any questions raised by members of the community.

 Please contact Sarah Braverman with questions about individual visits or events.